AdobeDocs/cc-everywhere/src/pages/guides/tutorials/index.md

 10. Integrating Third-Party APIs with Adobe Express Embed SDK: How to combine the SDK with other services and APIs for enhanced functionality.
 11. Creating a Multilingual Application with Adobe Express Embed SDK: Implementing localization and supporting multiple languages using the SDK.
 12. Ensuring Accessibility in Adobe Express Embed SDK: How to make your SDK integration accessible to users with disabilities.
-13. Embedding Adobe Express Tools in a CMS: Tutorial on integrating Adobe Express Embed SDK with a content management system like WordPress. -->
+13. Embedding Adobe Express Tools in a CMS: Tutorial on integrating Adobe Express Embed SDK with a content management system like WordPress. -- &gt;